Understanding How A Toxic Work Environment Can Potentially Impact Your Mental Health

 How can a toxic work setting impact mental health?

-The effects of toxic work environment on physical and mental health can be long-lasting and damaging.
+The effects of a toxic work environment on physical and mental health can be long-lasting and damaging.
 Feeling disengaged in a workplace culture where you don’t have control over your day-to-day responsibilities or feeling like your career is not progressing can have a negative impact on your psychological safety and well being.
 Being subjected to toxic behaviors from another employee or supervisor may lead to increased levels of stress and anxiety.

 If you work in an environment that constantly leaves you stressed, you might be experiencing chronic stress, which is a heightened fight or flight response lasting more than a day.
 When stressed in this way, your brain produces large amounts of cortisol (also known as the stress hormone), testosterone, and norepinephrine.
 This fight or flight response causes high stress levels, substantially affecting mental and physical health.